kevpstephens/daily-spews-backend/README.md

 ### **🚀 Next Development Phase**

-- **Database optimization** with indexing strategies and query performance improvements
+- **Database optimisation** with indexing strategies and query performance improvements
 - **Redis caching layer** for frequently accessed articles and user sessions
 - **Real-time features** using WebSocket integration for live comments and voting
 - **Full-text search** with PostgreSQL GIN indexes for enhanced article discovery